|

 In 1941, Herb enlisted in the Navy

 Reserves and trained to be a pilot.
-After the U.S. Naval
+After the U.S. naval

-Base at Pearl Harbor was attacked on December 7, 1941,
+base at Pearl Harbor was attacked on December 7, 1941,

 Herb saw action as a fighter pilot in the South Pacific.